supervisely-ecosystem/labeling-dynamics/README.md

 ## Step 3.
 Try different time intervals

 By default app shows maximum time interval that covers all labeling events in a team.
-You can change it and press `Apply Filter` button to see statistics for interested period of time.
+You can change it and press `Apply Filter` button to see statistics for the interested period of time.

 ## Step 4.
 Stop app